This French Onion Dip recipe is easy to make, lightened up a bit, and irresistibly delicious!

 A fresh and lighter version of classic French Onion Dip!

-- 2 Tbsp. butter or olive oil
+2 tablespoons butter or olive oil

-- 2 cloves garlic, minced
+2 cloves garlic, minced

-- 2 teaspoons Worchestershire sauce, to taste
+2 teaspoons Worcestershire sauce, to taste

-- 1 teaspoon salt
+1 teaspoon fine sea salt

-- 1/2 teaspoon black pepper
+1/2 teaspoon black pepper

 In a large heavy-bottomed stockpot, melt the butter over medium-high heat.
 Add the onions and saute until well browned and caramelized (but not burnt), about 30-40 minutes, stirring every few minutes.
 Add garlic and sauté for 1-2 minutes, until fragrant.
 Remove from heat and transfer the onions to a medium mixing bowl.
 Refrigerate for 15-20 minutes or until the onions reach room temperature.
 (Optional: At this point, set aside 1/4 cup caramelized onions, if you would like to use them as a topping.)

 Add the remaining ingredients to the mixing bowl with the caramelized onions, and stir until the mixture is evenly combined.
-Taste, and season with additional salt and pepper and extra worcestershire if need be.
+Taste, and season with additional salt and pepper and extra Worcestershire if need be.